wordofwarning/wordofwarning.org/current/2013-domestic/smallacts/index.md

 *during* [Domestic](/current/2013-domestic/index.html)

 ####In Brief
-SHORT COPY
+An altogether different screen experience!

-**Please note: this is a solo, private, encounter in a shower, lasting approximately 15 minutes.**
+**Please note: this is a solo, private, encounter in a shower, lasting approximately 15 minutes.
+Suitable for ages 18+.**

 ####Venue + Booking Details
 Dates: Friday 8 + Saturday 9 + Thursday 14 — Sunday 17 November 2013 (various)